 There's a real effort to kidnap our primary process, and if we want Republicans to nominate the Republican who takes on Barack Obama, I need Republicans to get out and vote and say no to the dirty tricks of a desperate campaign, he told a news conference at his headquarters in Livonia.

-As voters in Michigan went to the polls, Obama gave a fiery speech to the United Auto Workers union, defending the bailout and trumpeting its success.
+Obama marked Michigan's primary day with a fiery speech to the United Auto Workers union, defending the auto bailout and trumpeting its success.
 Romney has repeatedly voiced his opposition to organized labour as he has campaigned.

 I believed in you.
-I placed my bet on the American worker, he said to applause and raucous cheers at the union's convention.
+I placed my bet on the American worker, Obama said to applause and cheers at the union's convention.
 Three years later, the American auto industry is back.

-Santorum's campaign said the robocalls were an effort to reach out to blue-collar Democrats, who supported Republicans like former President Ronald Reagan in earlier elections.
+Santorum's campaign said the robocalls were an effort to reach out to conservative Democrats, who supported Republicans like former President Ronald Reagan in earlier elections.

-Romney is supported by Michigan's governor and other state party leaders, and his campaign spending here has exceeded $4 million, more than doubling Santorum's.
+Romney is backed by party leaders in Michigan, and his campaign spending here has been more than double Santorum's.

 Santorum has the strong support of the state's evangelical Christians, an important Republican voting bloc.
-In national politics, Santorum is mostly strongly identified with conservative social views like opposition to gay marriage and abortion rights, for homeschooling his seven children and criticizing women who work outside the home.
+In national politics, Santorum is most strongly identified with opposition to gay marriage and abortion rights, homeschooling his seven children and criticizing women who work outside the home.

-The former private equity executive, whose fortune is estimated at $250 million, has also struggled to convince voters that he can relate to the struggles of average Americans and made gaffes reminding Americans he is among the super-rich.
+The former private equity executive Romney, whose fortune is estimated at $250 million, has struggled to convince voters that he can relate to the struggles of average Americans and made gaffes reminding Americans he is among the super-rich.

 Other Republican candidates - Newt Gingrich, a former speaker of the U.S. House of Representatives, and Ron Paul, a Texas congressman - are running far behind the two leaders and have not competed heavily in Michigan, making the state a Romney-or-Santorum contest.

-(Additional reporting by Eric Johnson in Michigan, Tim Gaynor in Arizona, and Eric Beech, Susan Heavey and Patricia Zengerle in Washington; Writing by Patricia Zengerle; Editing by Vicki Allen)
+(Additional reporting by Eric Johnson in Michigan, Tim Gaynor in Arizona, and Eric Beech, Susan Heavey and Patricia Zengerle in Washington; Writing by Patricia Zengerle; Editing by Vicki Allen and Doina Chiacu)